yegor256/takes/README.md

 The `FtBasic` is accepting new incoming sockets on port 8080, parses them according to HTTP 1.1 specification and creates instances of class `Request`.
-Then, it gives requests to the instance of `TsRegex` (`ts` stands for "takes") and expects it to return an instance of `Take` back.
+Then, it gives requests to the instance of `TsFork` (`ts` stands for "takes") and expects it to return an instance of `Take` back.
 As you probably understood already, the first regular expression that matches returns a take. `TkIndex` is our custom class (`tk` stands for "take"),